fahmyabada/Firebase-with-flutter/README.md

     2-Select the GoogleService-Info.plist file you downloaded, and ensure the "Copy items if needed" checkbox is enabled 3-This link will help you do that https://drive.google.com/drive/folders/1MfBHPpH3Wq7WSk2oKx8sv41iKygvfaUJ?usp=sharing

+ 6- to run on ios simulator
+    create push.json and run
+    xcrun simctl push booted {applicationId that in (bild.gradle)} pushes/push.json